authzforce/server/upgrader/src/README.md

 {currentYear=${currentYear}}
 # AuthZForce Upgrader

-If you intend to install a new version of Authzforce on the same server as the old version, first create a backup of the folder `/opt/authzforce` in the case of v4.2.0, or `/opt/authzforce-ce-server` for later versions, and proceed with the instructions below, using the backup folder as `old.install.dir`.
+If you intend to install a new version of Authzforce on the same server as the old version, first create a backup of the folder `/opt/authzforce-ce-server`, and proceed with the instructions below, using the backup folder as `old.install.dir`.

 To upgrade AuhZForce data from an older version to ${project.version}, proceed as follows: